kayla-manning/election-analysis-2020/posts/economy.md

-# Introduction: The Economy's Role in Elections
+# The Economy's Role in Elections
 ## September 19, 2020

 ### Overview